WHERE DID I LOSE MY CONFIDENCE?

 Now they lean toward me, but I lean equally toward them.
 I let them know that they are not in this alone.
 I’m in the ring with them fighting for their children’s souls.

-I am in a public school where prayer is not welcomed, but tells me, “What is my alternative when the tissue box is not enough?
+I am in a public school where prayer is not welcomed, and I ask, “What is my alternative when the tissue box is not enough?
 I’m supposed to quote some philosopher?
-I’m supposed to come up with statistics from No Child Left Behind? “
+I’m supposed to come up with statistics from No Child Left Behind?”

 No!
 I refuse to deny those parents the one resource that got me through my own children’s wanderings in the wilderness.
 I refuse to hold the living water and not extend it to parched lips!
 I refuse!
 Yes, I am a teacher in the public school and proud of it!
 I’m so proud, every day, that I am entrusted to enter into the biggest mission field in the United States of America: the public schools.